aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/02-security-compliance/01-federated-access-to-aws/01-federated-access-options.md

 ### Migration From Use of Locally Managed Groups and Users in AWS SSO

-If you began using AWS SSO initially to configure single-sign-on for your AWS environment, you may be considering switching to Active Directory as the source of truth, or another Identity Provider.
+If you began using AWS SSO initially to configure single-sign-on for your AWS environment, you may be considering switching to Active Directory or another Identity Provider as the source of truth.
 Be sure that your Active Directory domain is configured with granular AD groups for (at least) your Master Account, but ideally all accounts you wish to manage with AWS SSO.
 Consider some best practices when using AWS SSO with Active Directory (either self-managed or AWS Managed Active Directory):

 * Get granular for users and have overarching roles for the Cloud Center of Excellence team
 * Group users into personas.
 Each persona will be assigned a Permission Set (or Role) in an account.
 Some default permissions sets in AWS SSO: AWSAdministratorAccess, AWSPowerUserAccess, AWSReadOnlyAccess, AWSOrganizationsFullAccess, AWSServiceCatalogAdminFullAccess, AWSServiceCataLogEndUserAccess.